Bay Area Rapid Transit rolling stock: C series

 BART's solution to both issues was a new design, the C car.
 A C car has an operator’s cab like an A car but can also be used as an intermediate car like a B car.
 When placed in the middle of a train consist, the operator's cab is closed off and a door in the nose opens, allowing passengers to pass through to the next car (always another C car).
 This allowed BART to make one long train that could quickly break into two trains outside of a yard.
 Crews could also do the reverse and make one long train from two shorter consists.
 To add the operator’s cab while maintaining the same length as a B car, the C cars could only seat 56 passengers (a loss of four seats).

-The first C cars, referred to as C1 cars, were built by Alstom between 1987 and 1989.
-The second order of C cars, built by Morrison–Knudsen, are known as C2 cars.
-At the time of their construction, the C2 cars also featured flip-up seats which could be folded to accommodate wheelchair users; these seats were later removed during refurbishment.
+The first order of C cars, referred to as the C1 cars, were built by Alstom between 1987 and 1989.
+The second order of C cars, called the C2 cars, were built by Morrison-Knudsen (with shells built by Linke-Hofmann-Busch) from 1994 to 1996.
+At the time of their construction, the C2 cars featured flip-up seats which could be folded to accommodate wheelchair users; these seats were later removed during refurbishment.

 The C cars had a bright white segment as the final approximately 2 ft of the car at their cab end.